TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories: Experiments

-We record 345 fork trajectories using a Vicon tracking system shown in Fig.~\ref{fig:recordingSetup}.
+345 fork trajectories are recorded using the Vicon tracking system shown in Fig.~\ref{fig:recordingSetup}.
 Reflective markers are rigidly attached to a plastic fork, and the trajectory of the fork is recorded using Vicon cameras.
 A six-centimeter length of yarn is placed on the plate in an arbitrary location and orientation.
-It is then picked up in a right-handed motion by scraping it to the left and using the side of the plate as a static tool to push it onto the fork.
-Demonstrations were intentionally collected with three different timings, where in some trajectories the approach to the plate was intentionally much faster than the retreat from the plate, in some trajectories the approach was intentionally much slower than the retreat from the plate, and in the remaining demonstrations the approach and retreat are approximately the same speed.
+It is then picked up right-handed by scraping it to the left and using the side of the plate as a static tool to push it onto the fork.
+Demonstrations were intentionally collected with three different timings, where in some trajectories the approach to the plate was intentionally much faster than the retreat from the plate, in some trajectories the approach was intentionally much slower than the retreat from the plate, and in the remaining trajectories the approach and retreat are approximately the same speed.
 The dataset was split into 240 training trajectories and 105 test trajectories.
-Examples of six recorded trajectories, along with visualizations of the starting pose of the fork for those trajectories are presented in Fig.~\ref{fig:demonstrationForkTrajectories}.
+Examples of six recorded trajectories, along with visualizations of the starting pose of the fork for those trajectories, are presented in Fig.~\ref{fig:demonstrationForkTrajectories}.
 Trajectories are truncated to start when the fork tip passes within 10cm of the table and to end again when the fork passes above 10cm.
+All trajectories were subsampled to 200 equally-spaced time points, using linear interpolation as needed.
 We express the data as the $x,y,z$ position of the tip of the fork and the $rw,rx,ry,rz$ quaternion orientation of the fork, giving a dataset of dimension $n=7$ at each datapoint.
-We preprocess the data to center it and bring the features to the same scale.
-We mean-center the data by subtracting the average $x,y,z,rw,rx,ry,rz$ training values.
-We divide the $x,y,z$ values by a normalizing factor so that their combined variance $\mathbb E[x^2 + y^2 + z^2]$ is $3$ on the training set.
-We multiply the $rw,rx,ry,rz$ values by a scaling factor of $0.08m$, (chosen as a length scale associated with the size of the fork), before dividing by the same normalizing factor, to bring all the dimensions into the same range.
-We make this dataset publicly available in our supplemental materials.
+The data is preprocessed to choose a consistent sign of the quaternion representations so they are all near each other in $\mathbb R^4$.
+The data is mean-centered by subtracting the average $x,y,z,rw,rx,ry,rz$ training values, and the $x,y,z$ values are divided by a normalizing factor so that their combined variance $\mathbb E[x^2 + y^2 + z^2]$ is $3$ on the training set.
+Likewise, the $rw,rx,ry,rz$ values are multiplied by a scaling factor of $0.08m$, (chosen as a length scale associated with the size of the fork), before dividing by the same normalizing factor, to bring all the dimensions into the same range.

-\subsection{Handwriting gestures dataset}
+\subsection{Handwriting Gestures Dataset}